cmvan/fcc-web-design/README.md

 # fcc-web-design
-All culminating projects to complete the FreeCodeCamp Responsive Web Design Certification
+All culminating projects implemented to complete the FreeCodeCamp Responsive Web Design Certification